react-cross-platform/react-cross-platfrom-dev-book/README.md

 * Mobile WEB - https://github.com/react-cross-platform/react-shop
 * iOS and Android - https://github.com/react-cross-platform/react-native-shop
-* Desktop and monorepo - sure some sunny day!
+* Desktop and monorepo with shared JS code - sure some sunny day!

 > To Be Continued...